 - 5.6.1 Garden walls, traditionally detailed fences and other means of enclosure such as hedges (discussed later) are important components and have a significant contribution to the character of the area.
 Many historic boundaries remain, defining the original plot sizes, and are natural or man made. - 5.6.2 Boundary treatments away from the commercial areas, particularly in the Victorian and Edwardian estates are a mixture of brick walls, picket fencing and hedges with the occasional use of metal fencing.
-Particularly notable is the riven oak fence around the southern end of Queen's House garden. - 5.6.3 The majority of properties, including modern dwellings, have fortunately retained hedgerows.
-There is an unfortunate move towards close boarded fencing of various heights in places which is an alien feature, detracting from the historic character of the area.
+A particularly notable boundary treatment is the riven oak fence around the southern end of Queen's House garden. - 5.6.3 The majority of properties, including modern dwellings, have retained an historic method of defining the boundary using hedgerows.
+There is an unfortunate move towards close boarded fencing of various heights in places and this is an alien feature, detracting from the historic character of the area.

-- Most of the older buildings in the area are constructed of materials from local sources. - The predominant wall construction material is brick.
-Hand made clay tiles are the main roofing material.
-Slate appeared in the 19th century and remained popular into the 20th century. - A number of early 20th century buildings have machine made clay tiles. - Tile hanging particularly using decorative patterns is a prominent feature. - Windows and doors are generally traditionally designed and made of timber. - Many shop fronts retain elements of their original form. - Brick boundary walls and traditional fencing contribute to the character of the area. - Hedges are important enclosure features, particularly in the more built up areas.
+- 5.7 Key characteristics - Most of the older buildings in the area are constructed of materials from local sources. - The predominant wall construction material is brick.
+Hand made clay tiles are the main traditional roofing material.
+Slate appeared in the 19th century and remained popular into the 20th century. - A number of early 20th century buildings have machine made clay tiles. - Tile hanging particularly using decorative patterns is a prominent feature. - Windows and doors are generally traditionally designed and made of timber. - Many shop fronts retain elements of their traditional form. - Brick boundary walls and traditional fencing contribute to the character of the area. - Hedges are important enclosure features, particularly in the more built up areas.

-PART 6 The contribution of trees, open spaces and other landscape features
+PART 6: The contribution of trees, open spaces and other landscape features